 Several misconceptions about employee engagement can lead organizations astray.
 Here are a few to consider:

-2. Engagement Can Be Bought: Engagement isn't something that can be achieved solely through perks or financial incentives.
-While these can contribute, true engagement is built on meaningful work, strong relationships, and a sense of purpose.
+Engagement Can Be Bought: Employee engagement initiatives work best when they go beyond perks and financial incentives.
+True engagement is built on meaningful work, strong relationships, and a sense of purpose.

 The Role of Leadership in Employee Engagement